steveabner/Helpdesk-Homelab/README.md

 ### 🖥️ Join the User PC to the Domain

 - I set up new Windows 10 VMs in VirtualBox for John Smith and Jane Doe.
-Next, I'll start John's VM.
+Next, I'll start the VM.

-- On John Smith's machine, I'll right-click `Start` and click `System`
+- On the new VM machine, I'll right-click `Start` and click `System`

   ![Screenshot 2025-01-03 191946](https://github.com/user-attachments/assets/92bd1253-d5c1-4026-97e9-deae399779cc)